(+91) 9686 448899

 In addition to this, they also use acids like maleic acid.
 Phthalic acid and isophthalic acid.
 Esterification reaction takes place where water (a by-product) is continuously removed.
 Lowering the viscosity of the resin is done by adding unsaturated polyesters and additives like styrene.
 A solid cross-linking chain is formed by the liquid resin that was initially used.

-The process of curing of thermosets such as polyester resins is done exothermically.
+The process of curing thermosets such as polyester resins is done exothermically.
 A charred and even lightning is caused during curing with the use of an excessive initiator where a catalyst is also involved.
 The process of biodegradation of polyester resin is caused by Lichens.
 This has also been observed in the archaeological location of Baelo Claudia and other Roman cities.

 The polymer which consists of organic units which are linked by carbamate is known as Polyurethane.
-Most of these polyurethanes are available in the form of thermosetting plastic polymers but a thermoplastic version of them is also available.
+Most of these polyurethanes are available in the form of thermoset plastic polymers but a thermoplastic version of them is also available.
 However, the latter tends to melt when heated.

 These polymers are traditionally created by a reaction of a polyol with either diisocyanate or triisocyanates.
 Polyurethane is classified as an alternating copolymer because it contains monomers of two types that polymerise after one another.
 There are two or more functional groups in a molecule of isocyanates and polyols which are used to create polyurethanes.

-There are numerous applications of Polyurethane such as rigid foam insulation panels, spray foam, tires, hard plastic-parts, hoses, microcellular foam seals and gaskets, durable elastomeric wheels, carpet underlay and condoms.
+There are numerous applications of Polyurethane such as rigid foam insulation panels, spray foam, tires, hard plastic parts, hoses, microcellular foam seals and gaskets, durable elastomeric wheels, carpet underlay and condoms.

-These are a resultant of two or more liquid streams.
+These are a result of two or more liquid streams.
 Their polyol stream includes surfactants, catalysts and blowing agents.
-These two components are either simply called a system or polyurethane system.
+These two components are either simply called a system or a polyurethane system.
 In North America, the isocyanates are referred to as the ‘iso’ or the ‘A-side’.
 The ‘B-side’ or the ‘poly’ is used to indicate the blend of additives and polyols.

 The discovery of Polymers first happened in Leverkusen, Germany by Otto Bayer and his co-workers.
 Immediately, this material was used to produce flexible foams, fibres and PUs.
 Even though their production was limited, they were used to coat aircraft in the second World War.